lark-parser/lark/README.md

  - Builds a parse-tree (AST) automagically, based on the structure of the grammar
  - **Earley** parser
-    - Can parse *ALL* context-free grammars
+    - Can parse all context-free grammars
-    - Full support for ambiguity in grammar
+    - Full support for ambiguous grammars
  - **LALR(1)** parser
     - Competitive with PLY
  - **EBNF** grammar